-According to this law, the emf induced in a coil of N turns is in direct proportional to the rate of change of flux through it.
+According to this law, the emf induced in a coil of N turns is indirectly proportional to the rate of change of flux through it.

 Here the numerator is the flux associated with only one turn of the coil.
 When the circuit is closed, a current I=

-The Lenz’s law states that the polarity of the emf which is induced tends to produce a current opposing to the change in the magnetic flux that produced it.
+Lenz’s law states that the polarity of the emf, which is induced, tends to produce a current opposing to the change in the magnetic flux that produced it.
 The negative sign represents the opposition.

-In nearby metal bodies, changing the magnetic fields can create current loops which get dissipated in the form of heat.
-These currents are known as eddy current.
+In nearby metal bodies, changing the magnetic fields can create current loops, which get dissipated in the form of heat.
+These currents are known as Eddy currents.

 Inductance is defined as the ratio between the current and the flux-linkage, which is represented by

 Students can refer to the short notes and MCQ questions along with separate solution pdf of this chapter for quick revision from the links below:

 To know more about electromagnetic induction, keep visiting BYJU’S.

 - If the current carried by the solenoid changes steadily from 4 A to 7 A in 1 s, what is the induced emf in the loop?
 The solenoid has 30 turns per cm and has a small loop of area 4 cm2 placed inside the solenoid normal to its axis.